 - Unpredictable – Will do whatever it takes to achieve their results

-- Righteous – They follow their conscious but genuinely believe their actions are good
+- Good – They follow their conscience but genuinely believe their actions are good

 How to Play a Chaotic Good Character